 The home was originally built in 1911 by the Dunlop family, and was known as the ‘Castle of Pembroke’.
-Pictured below is AJ Dunlop and his family, at the time, he was considered the lumber baron of Canada.
+Pictured below is AE Dunlop and his family.
+At the time, he was considered the lumber baron of Canada.
 He later became the Finance Minister for the Province of Ontario.

 - Grey Gables Inn is in Pembroke which is a 5 hour drive from Toronto and a 1.5 hour drive from Ottawa.

 - The closest major airport is Ottawa International Airport (YOW).

 *Please note that Google Maps refers to the property as Grey Gables Manor B&B however the correct name is Grey Gables Inn.

 The cost, as with any property, varies based on seasonality and demand however pricing is available on the Inn’s Booking.com site as well as the TripAdvisor.com site.
 For all pricing related inquiries please contact the Inn directly at 1 (844) 200-5863 or firstname.lastname@example.org.

 - Complimentary Tea, Coffee & Bottled Water in Mini-Fridge.

 - Walking Distance to shops, restaurants & Waterfront Park.

 - Tea Room – A traditional English High Tea is served in the Team Room, only on weekends, however additional charges are applicable.